cargomail-org/cargomail/README.md

 #### *B. Decentralized Notification System from Scratch*

 As an alternative to email-based notifications, a new decentralized notification system built around the GRIP authentication mechanism can be considered.

+## Discussion

+Although this proposal seems closely related to the [Internet Mail 2000](https://en.wikipedia.org/wiki/Internet_Mail_2000) concept proposed by Daniel J. Bernstein, Cargomail is designed on a different principle——that the storage of message and its resources should be the responsibility of the sender and recipients and not of the email providers, as it is with the SMTP-based email architecture.